Zelenskyy says Ukrainian special military units in Kherson

 He added that the Kremlin doesn’t regret holding festivities just over a month ago to celebrate the annexation of occupied or partially occupied regions of Ukraine, deferring all questions about the Kherson withdrawal to the Defense Ministry.

-Putin has so far been silent about Kherson, despite making several public appearance since the withdrawal was announced.
+Putin has so far been silent about Kherson, despite making several public appearances since the withdrawal was announced.

-Shortly before the Russian announcement, the office of Ukrainian President Volodymyr Zelenskyy described the situation in the province as “difficult.”
+Shortly before the Russian announcement, Zelenskyy’s office described the situation in the province as “difficult.”
 It reported Russian shelling of some villages and towns Ukrainian forces reclaimed in recent weeks during their counteroffensive in the Kherson region.

 The General Staff of Ukraine’s army said the Russian forces left looted homes, damaged power lines and mined roads in their wake.
 Ukrainian presidential adviser Mykhailo Podolyak predicted Thursday the departing Russians would seek to turn Kherson into a “city of death” and would continue to shell it after relocating across the Dnieper River.